SoftwareAG/c8y-releasenotes/content/release-10-17-0/applications-10-17-0.md

 <tr>
 <td>Cockpit</td>
-<td>In the data explorer, the <b>Create smart rule</b> option has been re-added to the context menu for datapoint selection list items.</td>
+<td>In the data explorer, the <b>Create smart rule</b> option has been added back to the context menu for datapoint selection list items.</td>

 <td>MTM-49612</td>
 <td>10.16.68.0</td>
 </tr>